Digital Health Literacy

 Andrea Tricco

-PhD, MSc
+Andrea C Tricco, PhD, MSc

-Dr. Andrea C. Tricco is a Scientist and the Executive Director of the Li Ka Shing Knowledge Institute of St. Michael’s Hospital, Unity Health Toronto.
-She is an Associate Professor at the University of Toronto in the Dalla Lana School of Public Health & Institute of Health Policy, Management, and Evaluation.
-She is also an Adjunct and Associate Graduate Faculty, Faculty of Health Sciences, Ontario Tech University.
-She is the Nominated Principal Investigator of the Canadian Institutes of Health Research (CIHR) Strategy for PatientOriented Research (SPOR) Evidence Alliance.
+Dr. Andrea Tricco holds a MSc in Epidemiology and PhD in Population Health.
+She is a Scientist and the Executive Director of the Li Ka Shing Knowledge Institute, St. Michael’s Hospital, Unity Health Toronto.
+She is a Professor at the University of Toronto in the Dalla Lana School of Public Health & Institute of Health Policy, Management, and Evaluation.
+She is also an Adjunct and Associate Graduate Faculty with Faculty of Health Sciences at Ontario Tech University.
+She is Co-Editor in Chief of the Journal of Clinical Epidemiology.

 Sharon Straus